LaSalle Vipers: 2010

 The LaSalle Vipers were invited by Hockey Canada and the Ontario Hockey Association to represent Canada in a pair of exhibition games in Mexico City, Mexico against the Mexico Under-20 World Junior Team.
 The first game, on December 16, 2010, saw the Vipers win 9–2.
 Billed as "Canada Night" by Mexico's Ice Hockey Federation, the Vipers' win was nationally televised across Mexico.
 A second game was to be played, but was cancelled due to poor ice conditions.

 2011–12 season

 On December 12, 2011, the Lasalle Vipers fired head coach John Nelson after a 13–15–2 8th-place start to the season.
 Nelson had a 92–70–21 record in 3 1/2 seasons behind the Lasalle bench.
+Notable acquiring's: After an abysmal start to the season, the Vipers Management staff made some transactions throughout the league and also some signings from outside the league.
+A round of try-outs were held for 8 defensemen as the defense stats were not getting it done for the club with a goals against average (GAA) of 5.23 in the first 30 games of the 2011 season.
+Only 2 defencemen made the cut, (Ben Mannell - LH/D) of Chatham and the other being a Essex-County local (Lyndon Barnet - RH/D) who played a stretch of exhibition games with the squad in the 2011-2012 season with a stat line of (5 GP- 1G, 3A, +/-(+8) and a notable 27 PMS) Management was content with the 2 young defencemen who actually got to play alongside each other in a couple of games but ultimately (Barnet) broke his hand in his second last fight with the club and (Mannell) was released after 10 games.

 2012–13 season

 The LaSalle Vipers hired Ryan Donally as the team's head coach in April.
 They finished third in the Western Conference behind the Chatham Maroons and Leamington Flyers with 29 wins and 62 points.
 They were led offensively by Dylan Denommé's 34 goals and 76 points.
 Taylor Speed recorded 22 wins.